Gill2602/Todo-List-API/readme.md

 ```

 - Email must be unique.
-- Password should be hashed before storing.
+- Password is hashed before storing.
-- A JWT or similar token is returned upon successful registration.
+- A JWT token is returned upon successful registration.

 #### 🔐 Login